edgarnet/SLA/en_es/spanish.md

 ## The Subject Bears

-> I have yet many things to say unto you, but ye cannot bear them now. - John 16:12

 ### Introduction

 The focus of this segment is to define the use of adjectives that describe a temporary state of being, as opposed to permanent traits or professions.
 Some languages do not make such a distinction, and thus use the same verbs and articles to express these types of statements.